Primary Advisor/Dissertation Chair

 Professional Development, Pronunciation Pedagogy

 Haasch, Angela L. Reinard, "Teaching English Rhythm: The Importance of Rhythm and Strategies to Effectively Incorporate Rhythm Practice within Content Lessons" (2016).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 4247.